 As long as you use common sense, backup your data with online storage and protect yourself with the most secure antivirus software, you’ll be prepared to face any cybersecurity threat.
-You can read our antivirus reviews and online backup reviews to find our favorite options and also read our guide on how to remove malware from Android.
+You can read our antivirus reviews to find our favorite options and also read our guide on how to remove malware from Android.

 Have you been a victim of browser hijacking?
 More than one of us has, so let us know your story in the comments below.
 As always, thanks for reading.